 "Improvements are on-going," wrote Freeman.
 "The part number you (ConsumerAffairs.com) cite is for the electronic icemaker we have been using for the past five years.
 Within that time period, we have made numerous improvements to that design."

-Many consumers complain that GE won't replace the hazardous ice maker.
+Many consumers mention that GE won't replace the hazardous ice maker.

 "I wrote to GE and asked that they replace this unit at no cost to me," Beverly of Winter Haven, Flor. wrote.
 "They told me to simply call Sears.
 I did not purchase the refrigerator from Sears, and when I called them, they had no clue as to what was going on.
 I wrote again to GE and they have not responded."